stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 The means: fine-tuning Multilingual BERT<br>
 ### The challenge(s) with POS-tagging in Hebrew
 This section only deals with the challenges in POS-tagging Hebrew, and in another post I'll review the challenges of processing non-concatenative morphology in general.
 In NLP, a word is a space-delimited sequence of characters.
 Each word is composed of at least one **morpheme**.
 A morpheme is the smallest unit of meaning, and it comes in two shapes: bound and free.
-A bound morpheme has to be part of a word, like the English plural suffix *-s*, while a free morpheme stands on its own, like the coordinator *and*.
+A bound morpheme has to be part of a word, like the English plural suffix *-s*, while a free morpheme בשמon its own, like the coordinator *and*.
 The main difference between English and Hebrew in this sense is that Hebrew has a much higher morphemes-to-word ratio than English, so for example the phrase *in the house* (3 free morphemes) is expressed in Hebrew using a single word - בבית (in - bound, the - bound, house - free)

 In English, each word (i.e. space-delimited sequence of characters) has a single, simple POS tag.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzMjA3NDI4MywtMTIzOTAxMzg1LC03Nj
+eyJoaXN0b3J5IjpbLTc4NzM1NDk4NCwtMzMyMDc0MjgzLC0xMj
-k5ODMyNTEsMTQ2NzE1Njg0OSwtMTYxOTE2Njk1LDEwOTY3Mjkz
+M5MDEzODUsLTc2OTk4MzI1MSwxNDY3MTU2ODQ5LC0xNjE5MTY2
-MTYsMTk4NTI2NDE4OV19
+OTUsMTA5NjcyOTMxNiwxOTg1MjY0MTg5XX0=
 -->